top of page

 • 4 min read

-And when they leave quickly, you don’t just lose enquiries, you also send Google a pretty strong signal that your page didn’t match what the user wanted.
+If people can’t find what they need on your Wix site in the first few seconds, they won’t “look harder.”
+They’ll leave.
+When they leave quickly, you don’t just lose enquiries; you also send Google a strong signal that your page didn’t match what the user wanted.

-The good news: making a Wix website easier to navigate usually doesn’t require a full rebuild.
+The good news is that making a Wix website easier to navigate usually doesn’t require a full rebuild.
 It’s mostly about structure, clarity, and a few sensible settings.
+Below are six practical steps you can apply to virtually any Wix site.

-Before you rename buttons or rearrange links, ask:
+Most navigation problems aren’t menu problems; they’re structure problems.
+Before you rename buttons or rearrange links, ask yourself:

 • What are the main things people come to this site to do?